 If a woman is diagnosed with polyhydramnios, she is checked with a high-resolution ultrasound, to make sure the baby is growing at a normal rate.
 Further ultrasounds are performed regularly during the pregnancy to ensure that the excess amniotic fluid is not having a detrimental effect on the baby’s development.

 An expectant mother with polyhydramnios will also be watched closely for signs of preterm labor.
 If her doctor feels that the presence of too much fluid might be problematic, some can be safely removed through a process called amnioreduction, which is done through amniocentesis.
-However, amniocentesis itself can sometimes cause problems, and it’s possible for polyhydramnios to recur even after fluid has been drained out.
+However, amniocentesis itself can sometimes cause problems, and it’s possible for polyhydramnios to recur even after some fluid has been drained out.

 Medication can also be administered to reduce the amount of amniotic fluid, but this treatment approach is used only until the 32nd week of pregnancy to avoid further complications.
 If a pregnant woman has diabetes, this increases the risk that she’ll develop polyhydramnios, so careful attention must be paid to her sugar levels; treating high blood sugar levels often reduces the volume of amniotic fluid and can help resolve the situation.
 In rare, extreme cases of polyhydramnios, a baby might be delivered in advance of its due date if the doctor is concerned that the excess amniotic fluid poses a developmental threat.